Lupus UK

 How is it diagnosed?

 There is no single test that can diagnose it.
-If you suspect you may have it
+If you suspect you may have it then

-remain under medical care with continuing medication.
+care with continuing medication.

 What is the treatment?